christianalfoni/christianalfoni.github.io/_posts/2014-12-10-did-you-know-webpack-and-react-is-awesome.md

 And thats it.
 Your application is ready!

 ### Summary
 WebPack is just an awesome tool.
 It takes application bundling to a whole new level.
 It is really too bad that documentation is lacking.
 Hopefully this article gave you some insight into what makes WebPack great.
 Have a look at [this simple example](https://github.com/christianalfoni/webpack-example) that lets you enjoy all the functionality mentioned in this article.
+Also take a look at this webpack react cookbook @bebraw and I am working on: [webpack-react-cookbook](https://github.com/christianalfoni/react-webpack-cookbook).